 Claife Viewing Station is a beautiful spot nestled in the woodland on the Western banks of Lake Windermere.
 Not far from the bold gothic revival Wray Castle and within walking or cycling distance, visitors can immerse themselves in the stunning natural beauty of the Lake District.

-Situated on the Western banks of Lake Windermere, nestled in amongst the woodland, is Claife Viewing Station.
-This 18-century building has never been lived in but instead used to appreciate the stunning views across Lake Windermere by the area’s first tourists.
-These affluent sightseers came to sketch picturesque spots listed in a guidebook written in 1778 by Thomas West, who assisted in creating the Lake District’s fashionable reputation, encouraging waves of view loving visitors.
-The viewing station originally had tinted windows in line with the four seasons; for example, yellow transformed the landscape into summer, whatever time of year.
-The National Trust has since restored the viewing station to its former glory so that people can enjoy the views and colours to this day.
+This 18th-century building never had residents.
+Instead, it served as a spot for tourists to admire Lake Windermere’s stunning views.
+These affluent sightseers came to draw picturesque places listed in a guidebook from 1778 by Thomas West.
+He played a role in creating the Lake District’s fashionable reputation, attracting waves of visitors who loved the scenery.
+The viewing station originally had tinted windows in line with the four seasons.
+For example, yellow transformed the landscape into summer, no matter the time of year.
+The National Trust restored the viewing station to its former glory.
+People can now enjoy the views and colours to this day.

 If you are looking for a more relaxed option, you could catch the ferry across from Windermere, take in the views at the station and then enjoy a freshly roasted coffee and a tasty snack at Joeys Cafe located close by.

 Claife is a 5-minute walk from the Ash Landing National Trust car park on the B5285, from Sawrey to the Windermere Ferry terminal.